Kiweedoo/kiweed/README.md

-Let's break window and step to life, the universe and everything ;)
+Let's break window and step to life, the universe and everything.